ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/diskperfcounters.md

 # Enabling Disk Performance Counters

 Disk performance counters allow you to see the current disk activity in Task Manager.
-This is useful if you would like to quickly see how much your disk is being utilized as you would for CPU, memory and network.
+This is useful if you would like to quickly see how much your disk is being utilised as you would for CPU, memory and network.

 Disk performance counters are enabled but not visible in Task Manager by default in Windows Server flavours of the OS: